bob-carpenter/prob-stats/README.md

 In this case, we specified the `tufte-book` format in the call to `render`, which will override the default specification in `index.Rmd`.

+## Note on RStudio

+If you try to build using the `knit` button in RStudio from the `index.Rmd` file, you will get the default HTML output because that is what is specified in the `YAML` header at the top of `index.Rmd`.